-Cloud Type - S'Cool
+Cloud Type - Clouds Protocol

 The type of clouds you see in the sky can provide us with valuable information about their interactions with the surrounding atmosphere.
 Specific clouds are defined by their shape, the cloud base altitude, and whether they are producing precipitation.
 Scientists use these observations to verify their satellite measurements and draw conclusions about the climate in particular areas.